iliaskarim/CocoaSoundCloudAPI/README.md

 In your terminal:

-- git clone git://github.com/soundcloud/cocoa-api-wrapper.git
+- git clone git://github.com/soundcloud/cocoa-api-wrapper.git SoundCloudAPI
-- cd cocoa-api-wrapper
+- cd SoundCloudAPI
 - git submodule update --recursive --init

 In your Xcode project:

 - drag SoundCloudAPI.xcodeproj into your project
 - add it as a build dependency
+- add the static library as a liked target
-- add "/tmp/SoundCloudAPI.dst/usr/local/include" to your user header search path in the build settings
+- add "[relative path to SoundCloudAPI]/Sources/SoundCloudAPI" to your header search path in the build settings
-- you can also include the [OAuth2Client](http://github.com/nxtbgthng/OAuth2Client) headers by adding "/tmp/OAuth2Client.dst/usr/local/include" too (although you might not need them)
+- you can also include the [OAuth2Client](http://github.com/nxtbgthng/OAuth2Client) headers by adding "[relative path to SoundCloudAPI]/Outsourced/OAuth2Client/Sources/OAuth2Client" too (although you might not need them)

 ## Using the Wrapper in your code